|

 ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 So I called them Sunday afternoon when they opened, it was still there, we drive in, test drive it, looked it over, talked about it, and John drove it home!
 His first time solo on the freeway as well!
 A day of milestones.
 The following are our "before" pictures.
 This is the state of the vehicle as brought into the dealer from the owner and before we started cleaning and detailing it.
 As you can see, there is not a heck of a lot to do!
 This car looks like it was driven off of the lot in February of 1979 and it is now February of 1980!
 Crazy.
 Hard to imagine this baby has been taken care of like this.
-The plan is to keep this "vintage" but clean it up and maybe make a few aesthetic changes.
-Nothing that could not be reversed.
-Perhaps some seat covers, a Monza spoiler, classic rims and fatter black walls, a stereo, etc. October, 2007
+October, 2007

 - First thing we did was to take it to a local shop